Marie-Thérèse Gauley

 Marie-Thérèse Gauley (15 February 1903 – 23 January 1992) was a French opera and concert singer who sang leading soprano and mezzo-soprano roles at the Opéra-Comique in Paris as well as in other French cities and abroad.
 She was also heard in early broadcasts on French radio and made several recordings for Disques Odéon.
 Amongst the roles she created were The Child in Ravel's opera L'enfant et les sortilèges.

 Life and career

-Gauley was born in Paris to Armande Gauley (1864–1922), an actor at the Théâtre de l'Odéon, and Marie Gauley-Texier (1866–1948), a mezzo-soprano who sang at the Opéra de Paris.
+Gauley was born in Paris to Armand Gauley (1864–1922), an actor at the Théâtre de l'Odéon, and Marie Gauley-Texier (1866–1948), a mezzo-soprano who sang at the Opéra de Paris.
 The couple also taught diction and singing to private pupils at their apartments on the Avenue de Tourville.
 As a child she sometimes performed with her parents, including two matinees given by the Baroness de Beaulieu in 1913.

 Gauley was a student at the Paris Conservatory from 1921 until 1924.
 In her final year she won the conservatory's first prizes in singing and opéra comique.
 She made her stage debut on 2 November 1924 as Olympia in Offenbach's Les contes d'Hoffmann at the Théâtre de l'Opéra-Comique in Paris.
 It was the beginning of a long and successful career with the company.